Use my simple Cotswolds’ itinerary to discover where to go, where to stay, and what to do on a weekend in the Cotswolds.

 Twenty miles outside of Oxford, before you reach Gloucester, you’ll find a dangerously seductive countryside sweet spot.
-Burford, known as the ‘southern gateway to the Cotswolds’ because it marks the start of a beautiful patch of England, has long attracted outsiders pining for thatched cottages, buttery stonework, and dry stone-wall good-looks.
+Burford is known as the ‘southern gateway to the Cotswolds’ because it marks the start of a beautiful patch of England.
+And it has long attracted outsiders pining for a weekend in the Cotswolds with thatched cottages, buttery stonework, and dry stone-wall good-looks.

-Centuries ago coaches and horses stopped here to refresh en-route to the West Country.
-Centuries later this medieval town, which owes its prosperity to wool, staggers under the weight of its visitors, especially in summer.
+About Burford: Centuries ago coaches and horses stopped in Burford to refresh en-route to the West Country.
+Centuries later this medieval town, which owes its prosperity to wool, staggers under the weight of visitors on a Cotswolds’ weekend break, especially in summer.

-Burford’s compact size means it can easily be ‘done’ in a day.
+Why use Burford as a base: Burford’s compact size means it can easily be ‘done’ in a day.
 It’s central location (off the A40) means attraction-hopping around the rest of the Cotswolds is possible.
-And because of its English Rose characteristics, there’s an abundance of pretty botlholes to choose from for your weekend base.
+And because of its English Rose characteristics, there’s an abundance of pretty botlholes to choose from for your Cotswolds weekend base.

 Lace up your walking boots and head to the top of Burford High Street.
 Why?
 Because it’s from here that you get the classic view of Burford and the famous ancient cottages that have sold many a postcard.